Table of Contents

 These texts are not watermarks and can be shown or hidden as needed.

-This information helps developers understand the session's running status and troubleshoot issues.
-It is recommended to keep it visible during development and testing phases.
+This information helps developers understand the session's running status and issues.
+It is recommended to keep it displayed during development and testing phases.

 alt text